bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-21-newsletter.md

-management of all settled funds to improve compatibility with [watchtowers][topic watchtowers], and [optimizing][news230 ln-mod] LN channels for use in [channel factories][topic channel factories] that could significantly decrease the onchain costs to use LN.
+management of all settled funds to improve compatibility with [watchtowers][topic watchtowers], and [optimizing][news230 ln-mod] LN channels for use in [channel factories][topic channel factories] that could significantly decrease the onchain costs to use LN. {% assign timestamp="1:55:57" %}

 *We thank all of the Bitcoin contributors named above, plus the many others whose work was just as important, for another incredible year of